 Sandhills Community College retains its own police department.
 Campus police officers have full police powers on Sandhills Community College property and all public property immediately adjacent to the college property.
-Campus officers are responsible for all law-enforcement-related matters on on campus property to include the enforcement of applicable North Carolina criminal and traffic laws.
-In situations where law enforcement authority is required at satellite campuses, the Hoke Center contacts the Raeford Police Department; the James H. Garner Center for Community Education in Westmoore contacts the Moore County Sheriff's Office.
+Campus officers are responsible for all lawenforcement-related matters on campus property to include the enforcement of applicable North Carolina criminal and traffic laws.